-Striking Doukhobor Heritage Village: Veregin, SK
+National Doukhobor Heritage Village: Veregin, Saskatchewan

 Linda’s Pick of the Exhibits